henrikhorluck/tdt4140-washlists/README.md

 ![](/uploads/855ef9c2f8fb3b0b9fad9521a9f8c2a0/image.png)

 ## Basic architecture description
-The cleaning organising system is web application.
+The cleaning organising system is a web application.
 It is split into a [`django back-end`](https://www.djangoproject.com/) using a SQLite database managment system, and a [`react front-end`](https://reactjs.org/).

-The front-end code is located in the [`frontend folder`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/tree/dev/frontend%2Fsif_vaskelister).
+The front-end code is located in the [`frontend folder`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/tree/dev/frontend).
-The back-end code is located in the [`sif_vaskelister folder`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/tree/dev/sif_vaskelister).
+The back-end code is located in the [`backend folder`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/tree/dev/backend).

 ## Running the django server
-The instructions for installing python + the backend project dependencies are for a linux based operating system.
+Following are instructions  for installing python 3.8 in a virtual environment and the backend project dependencies.
+The instructions are are for a linux based operating system.
+If you already have Python 3.8 installed you can skip ahead to the `Install depdendencies with poetry` section.
 ### Installing python in a virtualenvironment
 First, install python 3.8 and create a virtual environment
 ```